sprw121/sql_engine/readme.txt

-Column expressions maybe arithmetic expressions of columns from the FROM clause, or an aggregate of and arithmetic expression.
+Column expressions maybe arithmetic expressions of columns from the FROM clause, or an aggregate of an arithmetic expression.
 Expressions of aggregates are not supported.
 Currently implemented aggregates are max, min, average, median.
-Column expressions maybe named with an as clause, which caused them to be named that in the output.
+Column expressions maybe named with an AS clause, which causes them to be named that in the output.
 Otherwise they are named col_n, where n is there column index.

-FROM clause can take in a table, select, join.
+FROM clause can take in a table, select, or join.
 Joins maybe non-trivial, so we can join on joins, or select statements.
 Currently implemented joins are INNER_JOIN, OUTER_JOIN,
 LEFT_JOIN, RIGHT_JOIN, CROSS_JOIN.
 The former 4 must
 have an ON clause of the form left.column = right.column, as the index to join on.
-Only joins with integer column keys are implemented.
+Only joins with integer column are implemented.

 WHERE clause takes in an arbitrary number of boolean